What Job Can You Get With a Major in Biology?

 Career Options for Biology Majors

-Graduates holding a master's degree can work as research associates, product developers and inspectors, molecular biologists, assistant professors and environmental project managers.
+A major in biology can also lead to further education at the graduate level.
+Those holding a master's degree in biology can work as research associates, product developers and inspectors, molecular biologists, assistant professors and environmental project managers.
 Those with a Ph.D. tend to work in independent research or academia.
 Job options include biotechnology research scientist, postsecondary professor, assistant professor and scientific researcher.

 Related to What Job Can You Get With a Major in Biology?